shipyardapp/Shipyard-Documentation/docs/reference/inputs.md

 ## Definition

-The Inputs panel is found when editing or creating Vessel built with a Blueprint.
+The Inputs panel is found when editing or creating a Vessel built with a Blueprint.

 The inputs are a direct reflection of the [Blueprint Variables](blueprints/org-blueprints/blueprint-variables.md) that are set up for the selected [Blueprint](blueprints/blueprints-overview.md).